dbradf/git-toolbox/README.md

 Testing is done via `pytest`.

-To run the test with code coverage:
+To run the tests:
 ```
-$ pip install -r requirements.txt
-$ pytest --cov=src --cov-report=html
+$ poetry run pytest
 ```

-This will generate an html coverage report in `htmlcov/` directory.